rvinluan/rvinluan.github.io/_drafts/2015-06-01-just-did-a-thing.md

 I'd love to be able to detect run-on sentences, but for now my proxy for them is another first person term like "I'm" or "I'll", which usually signal the start of a run-on.

 Right now the bot's biggest weakness is when people use verbs as adjectives, which I can't detect properly.
 For example, it thinks "living room floor" is a verb phrase, which doesn't make sense.
-Also, my use of "I just" is presumptuous because it assumes the start of the sentence, but often the bot will get tripped up by things like "The rug I just bought".
+Also, my use of "I just" is presumptuous because it assumes the start of the sentence, but often the bot will get tripped up by sentences like "The rug I just bought", which has an implied "that", but I haven't figured out how to solve that just yet.

 If you're interested, you can see the full source code [here](https://github.com/rvinluan/status_updates).